Ademileke12/AppBash/README.md

 "Run with Admin priviledges."

 # Available functions
-1.Move all particular extention file
+1.Move all particular extension file

-2.Copy all particular extention file
+2.Copy all particular extension file

-3.Delete all particular extention file...
+3.Delete all particular extension file...
 This doesnt go to your recycle bin be warned

 4.Move a single file to a directory